 The Comparison Question

 Some of the most important questions in interpretability require comparing two models.
 Consider safety fine-tuning.
-A base model is trained on next-token prediction, then further trained with RLHF or DPO to refuse harmful requests, follow instructions, and behave helpfully.
+A base model is trained on next-token prediction, then further trained with reinforcement learning from human feedback (RLHF) or direct preference optimization (DPO) to refuse harmful requests, follow instructions, and behave helpfully.
 The chat model behaves differently from the base model.
 But what actually changed inside?
-Did safety training restructure the model's representations, or did it make targeted modifications to a small number of directions?The refusal direction finding suggests the answer is 'targeted modifications.'
-A single direction mediates refusal across 13 models.
-But that analysis examined one behavior at a time.
-What about all the other changes that safety training introduces -- instruction following, formatting, tone, helpfulness?
-Feature-level model diffing addresses the full picture.
+Did safety training restructure the model's representations, or did it make targeted modifications to a small number of directions?The refusal direction study found one low-dimensional mediator of refusal in its tested models.
+That does not settle how instruction following, formatting, tone, helpfulness, or other post-training changes are represented.
+Feature-level model diffing samples this broader comparison, subject to the quality of its learned decomposition.

 How Feature-Level Model Diffing Works